Anouk-vw/Fusarium_pg/all_vs_all/README.md

 Scripts for downstream analysis

 - analyse_ncumer.py:
-script to analyse nucmer output and produce all_vs_all dataframe
+  Script to analyse nucmer output and produce all_vs_all dataframe
+- AR_similarity:
+  Script to go from nucmer_directory -> pairwise similairty analysis